aniray2908/satellite-esg-risk-engine/experiments/README.md

 All metrics, scores, and plots are fully reproducible by:

-1. Running the corresponding GEE script.
+1. Running the corresponding GEE extraction script
-2. Exporting the CSV file.
+2. Exporting the CSV file
-3. Running the associated Python notebook or script.
+3. Running the associated Python notebook

+The modeling layer consumes exported CSV files directly.

 No manual adjustments are applied to exported data.